-If you’re crafting a resume, you’re probably already familiar with the advice to focus on accomplishments not duties.
-Employers are eager to see what you’ve achieved how your specific skills and experience will help them.
-Often, portraying this comes down to selecting a few keywords…but what words should you use (and stay away from)?
+If you’re crafting a resume, you’re probably already familiar with the advice to focus on accomplishments, not duties.
+Employers are eager to see what you’ve achieved and how your specific skills and experience will help them.
+Often, portraying this comes down to selecting a few keywords…but what resume words and action verbs should you use (and stay away from)?

-Recently, Career Builder surveyed 2,090 hiring managers to see what words help or hurt job seekers.
+Recently, Job Scan surveyed hiring managers to see what words help or hurt job seekers.
 The list isn’t surprising: stay away from subjective adjectives and focus on strong verbs.
 Here are a few words from the list.

-There are, however, several strong verbs and terms candidates can use to help describe their experience.
-The following are terms employers would like to see on a résumé:
+There are, however, several strong action verbs and terms that candidates can use to help describe their experience.
+The following are terms employers would like to see on a resume:

 If you’re unsure of how to work these words into your resume, start turning the verbs into questions you can answer: What have I created?
 What have I managed?
 You might uncover some success you never realized you had!